 This year’s Gender Census, aimed at everyone whose gender(s) or lack thereof are not adequately described by the gender binary of “always, solely and completely male OR always, solely and completely female”, was open from 12th February until 7th April 2020.
 There were 24,576 usable responses.
-(Unfortunately the spreadsheet of responses won’t be available until I’ve written up the report for every question, sorry about that!)
+You can get to the spreadsheet of responses via the full report.

 This report will summarise the responses for the second question, regarding honorific titles.

 As in previous years, I asked:

 Supposing all title fields on forms were optional and write-your-own, what would you want yours to be in English?

 (Please note that you should currently be entitled to use it – for example, you should only enter Dr if you have a doctorate.)

 There were 10 radio-button options presented in a random order, based on which answers were chosen by over 1% of participants last year:

 - Non-gendered professional or academic title (eg: Dr, Rev)